rishabhjain16/Journey-into-AI-and-Multimodality/AVFormer/Readme.md

 ## Summary

 This paper addresses the significant challenge of creating robust and adaptable **Audiovisual Automatic Speech Recognition (AV-ASR)** systems.
 Traditional methods for training AV-ASR models require large, specialized audiovisual datasets, which are costly and difficult to obtain.
-Furthermore, these models often require extensive end-to-end training and struggle to generalize to new, unseen domains (a "zero-shot" setting)[2].
-The core problem is how to effectively leverage visual information (like a speaker's context or environment) to improve speech recognition, especially in noisy conditions, without the prohibitive cost of retraining massive models from scratch[3].
+Furthermore, these models often require extensive end-to-end training and struggle to generalize to new, unseen domains (a "zero-shot" setting).
+The core problem is how to effectively leverage visual information (like a speaker's context or environment) to improve speech recognition, especially in noisy conditions, without the prohibitive cost of retraining massive models from scratch.

 To tackle this, the authors introduce **AVFormer**, a novel and lightweight method for augmenting existing, powerful, audio-only ASR models with visual capabilities.
 The key idea is to take a state-of-the-art, pre-trained ASR model and keep it "frozen," meaning its core parameters are not changed.
-Instead, visual information is injected into this model using small, trainable modules called **adapters**[3].
-This approach is highly efficient, requiring minimal new parameters and only a small amount of weakly labeled video data for training[2].
+Instead, visual information is injected into this model using small, trainable modules called **adapters**.
+This approach is highly efficient, requiring minimal new parameters and only a small amount of weakly labeled video data for training.
 A crucial innovation is a **two-phase curriculum learning strategy** that first adapts the model to the new audio domain and then integrates the visual information, ensuring the model learns to use both streams effectively.

 ### Architecture